 This policy covers the importance and responsibility for safeguading young people and their physical and emotional health and wellbeing.
 This includes their mental health.
-Further information can be found within our emotional health and wellbeing policy.

 Our staff are committed to supporting children with mental ill health and all staff are aware that mental health can, in cases, be an indicator that a child has suffered abuse, neglect or exploitation.